-Her legendary Klingon temper never really moves beyond the realm of “bitchy”.
-Her legendary Klingon toughness is actually just a lot of pouting.
-If her crewmates are intimidated by her it’s only because they’re afraid she might start whining before they can get out of the room.
+Her legendary Klingon temper never really moves beyond the realm of “bitchy.”
+Her legendary Klingon toughness is mostly a lot of pouting.
+If her crew mates are intimidated by her, it’s only because they’re afraid she might start whining before they can get out of the room.

-It’s worth noting that since Star Trek: Voyager went off the air actress Roxann Dawson has become a successful and incredibly talented television director.
-Maybe it was a latent instinct for making interesting entertainment that got her the part of Torres in the first place, but thankfully Dawson has since figured out her abilities are a better fit behind the camera.
+It’s worth noting that since Star Trek: Voyager went off the air, actress Roxann Dawson has become a successful and incredibly talented television director.
+Maybe it was a latent instinct for making interesting entertainment that got her the part of Torres in the first place, and thankfully Dawson has since figured out her abilities are a better fit behind the camera.

 Chakotay Is A Racist Character

 Chakotay is Star Trek: Voyager’s Native American first officer.
 I’ve described him that way because it’s literally the only thing I know about him, even after watching all seven seasons multiple times.
-It’s not just that they don’t develop him as a human being.
+It’s not that they don’t give him screen time.
 The problem here is that when the show tries, they only seem interested in playing up the Native American angle.

-Tune in to any one of the show’s all too rare Chakotay episodes and you’re sure to hear the beating of vaguely tribal sounding Native American drums in the background.
-Odds are that episode’s plot will involve some sort of vision quest, or an obsession with the beauty and majesty of some primitive alien species that’s really in touch with the land.
-Maybe you’re thinking that this is great, this is a fine example of Voyager including all kinds of different ethnicities and cultures in the Star Trek universe.
+Tune in to any one of the show’s all-too-rare Chakotay episodes and you’re sure to hear the beating of vaguely tribal-sounding Native American drums in the background.
+Odds are that the episode’s plot will involve some sort of vision quest, or an obsession with the beauty and majesty of some primitive alien species that’s really in touch with the land.
+Maybe you’re thinking that this is great, this is a fine example of Voyager embracing diversity in the Star Trek universe.
 Isn’t that what Gene Roddenberry wanted?
-Not really.
+Not the way Voyager did it.

 The Lower The Rank The Better The Character